Our Everest Base Camp Resilience for Teens program is a specially designed life-influencing journey for teenagers and

 A final buffet breakfast at The Radisson Hotel.
 Then our program concludes and all guests will be transferred to Kathmandu International Airport to meet their flights.

 This program features a host of additional inclusions that collectively make this the best-resourced and safest trekking expedition to Everest Base Camp available.

-- 3 nights at The Radisson Hotel in Kathmandu (breakfasts included)
+- 3 nights at The Yak and Yeti (or Radisson) Hotel in Kathmandu (breakfasts included)

 - Welcome dinner and cultural show